open-xchange/appsuite-frontend/documentation/zoom/zoom-integration.md

 ![Join meeting](zoom_join.png)

 ## Create an instant meeting
-To quickly jump into an ad-hoc meeting, locate the "Call" button for a perosn in yout Addressbook App.
+To quickly jump into an ad-hoc meeting, locate the "Call" button for a person in your Addressbook App.
 App Suite will create an ad-hoc meeting for you instantly which both particpants can easily join.
 Just click on the meeting's link or hit the call button.
 ![Join meeting](zoom_call.png)

 # Uninstallation